University Policies

 It is a Class C Parks and Wildlife Code (§13.112) misdemeanor offense for any person to (1) move, remove, deface, alter or destroy any sign, buoy, boom or other such marking delineating the boundaries of the San Marcos River State Scientific Area or a restricted area within its boundaries; (2) uproot Texas wild rice within the San Marcos River State Scientific Area; or (3) enter an area that is marked by signage, booms, buoys or other apparatus clearly identifying the area as a restricted area, except as may be expressly authorized by the Texas Parks and Wildlife Department or the U.S. Fish and Wildlife Service.

-• The Title IX Coordinator for Texas State University is responsible for compliance with Title IX of the Education Amendments of 1972, which prohibits sex discrimination in university activities and programs.
+The Title IX Coordinator for Texas State University is responsible for compliance with Title IX of the Education Amendments of 1972, which prohibits sex discrimination in university activities and programs.
 The Title IX Coordinator is responsible for the oversight of the complaint procedures related to Title IX compliance including sexual assault, sexual harassment, admissions and recruitment, educational programs and activities, athletics, housing, financial aid, counseling and employment.
-The Title IX Coordinator also serves as Director of the Office of Equal Opportunity and Title IX and is housed in the Elliott A Building.
+The Title IX Coordinator also serves as the Assistant Vice President for the Office of Equal Opportunity and Title IX and is housed in the Elliott A Building.

 Title IX Coordinator